OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 and a local installation of the database may not be available.
 A local database is typically used by State of Colorado staff and consultants or others that need the higher performance of a local database.

+---

+**IMPORTANT: Data available from web services originate from a wide variety of sources and formats Data collection and processing methods vary.
+Consequently, it is difficult in some cases to confirm data contents without researching the full data workflow.
+For example, `SnowDepth.Day` could be a mean of snow depth measurements in the day, the last value in a day, a manually measured value taken at any point in the day, or other value.
+This documentation is general and the documentation for original data sources should be consulted to answer questions.**

+---

 The ColoradoHydroBaseRest datastore provides access to HydroBase using internet REST web services and is automatically enabled in TSTool as the `HydroBaseWeb` datastore.